 What is an Omnibus Clause?

-- Vicariously Liable Parties This category includes anyone who is liable for the conduct of an insured described above.
+- Vicariously Liable Parties.
+This category includes anyone who is liable for the conduct of an insured described above.
 That is, it includes anyone liable for the conduct of the named insured or a permissive user.

 Covers Vicarious Liability

-The omnibus clause automatically covers anyone who could be held liable for your negligence or for the negligence of a permissive user.
-That is, it covers anyone who is vicariously liable for negligence committed by you (the named insured) or an authorized driver.
+The omnibus clause automatically covers anyone who could be held liable for your negligence or the negligence of a permissive user.
+That is, it covers anyone who is vicariously liable for negligence committed by the named insured or an authorized driver.
 These parties are covered only to the extent of their liability for acts of the named insured or a permissive user.
 They are not covered for their direct liability for an auto accident.

 No Endorsements Needed